Rob Van Dam: Championship pursuits (2011–2012)

 On January 4, 2011, Van Dam traveled to Japan with other TNA wrestlers to take part New Japan Pro-Wrestling's (NJPW) fifth annual Wrestle Kingdom in Tokyo Dome, where he defeated Toru Yano in a hardcore match.
-At Genesis Van Dam was defeated by Immortal's surprise opponent, the debuting Matt Hardy, when referee Jackson James missed Van Dam's foot under the ropes, thus failing to earn a shot at his brother Jeff's TNA World Heavyweight Championship.
+At Genesis on January 9, Van Dam was defeated by Immortal's surprise opponent, the debuting Matt Hardy, when referee Jackson James missed Van Dam's foot under the ropes, thus failing to earn a shot at his brother Jeff's TNA World Heavyweight Championship.
 During the main event Van Dam prevented Matt from interfering in Jeff's match with Mr. Anderson, which led to Jeff losing the title.
-The following month at Against All Odds, Van Dam defeated Matt Hardy in a rematch.
+The following month at Against All Odds on February 13, Van Dam defeated Matt Hardy in a rematch.
 On the following episode of Impact!, Van Dam finally received his shot at Jeff Hardy and the TNA World Heavyweight Championship, but was unable to regain the title.
 On March 13 at Victory Road, Van Dam wrestled Mr. Anderson to a double countout in a TNA World Heavyweight Championship number one contender's match.
 On April 17 at Lockdown, Van Dam failed in his attempt to regain the TNA World Heavyweight Championship from Sting in a three–way steel cage match, which also included Anderson.
-The following month at Sacrifice, Van Dam again failed to regain the title, this time in a singles match with Sting.
+The following month at Sacrifice on May 15, Van Dam again failed to regain the title, this time in a singles match with Sting.

 Van Dam represented TNA at Mexican promotion AAA's Triplemanía XIX pay-per-view on June 18, 2011.
 In the main event of the show, Van Dam was defeated by Dr. Wagner, Jr. in a match to determine the first ever AAA Latin American Champion.
 At Destination X on July 10, Van Dam defeated longtime rival Jerry Lynn in a singles match.
 On August 7 at Hardcore Justice, Van Dam, at the time ranked number two in the Bound for Glory Series, faced Crimson, ranked number one, in a tournament match.
 Van Dam lost the match via disqualification, when Jerry Lynn entered the ring, costing him not only the match, but also several places in the tournament's standings.
 Lynn cost Van Dam another Bound for Glory Series match against A.J.
 Styles in similar fashion on the August 18 Impact Wrestling.
 Lynn turned on Van Dam on the September 1 Impact Wrestling, costing him his match with Gunner and, in the process, eliminating him from the finals of the Bound for Glory Series.
 The following week Lynn explained his turn by claiming that he was tired of being in Van Dam's shadow.
-Van Dam defeated Lynn in a Full Metal Mayhem match at Bound for Glory.
+Van Dam defeated Lynn in a Full Metal Mayhem match at Bound for Glory on October 16.